 Shipboard entertainment options - Fun and Sport

 While Norwegian Star provides the usual fare during days at sea, such as bingo, arts and crafts, art auctions, wellness seminars, the real highlights of entertainment are the nightly shows.
 The "main event" each evening is held in the Stardust Theater, which features everything - from Broadway-style song-and-dance acts to variety shows.
 The Stardust Theater spans Decks 5 through 7.
 It is designed in a European opera house style and is quite comfortable.
-The spa and sport facilities on Norwegian Star are open until 11 p.m. most nights.
+The spa and sports facilities on Norwegian Star are open until 11 p.m. most nights.
 The ship also has 7 jacuzzis and 3 pools (Splash Down kids pool).
 Entertainment options also include the NCL's FIREWORKS show (on each voyage), "Rock of Ages", "Cirque Dreams", "Illusionarium" (magicians show).

 Additional amenities include: Complimentary 24-hour Room-Service, Supervised Kids Program ("NCL Kids"), Internet/WiFi Access, Laundry.
 NCL Star tipping/gratuities (US$12 pp per day).
-For your Norwegian Star cruise ship weddings there's a small chapel on board.
+For your Norwegian Star cruise ship weddings, there's a small chapel on board.

 Follows the complete list of Norwegian Star lounges, clubs and other entertainment venues for kids, teens and adults.

-- Stardust Theatre (1037-seat; features Broadway-style musical productions; two grand-shows per night)
+- Stardust Theatre (1037-seat; features Broadway-style musical productions; two grand shows per night)

 - Grand Atrium (2-deck midship hub area); Art Gallery

 - Gatsby’s Champagne Bar; Wine Cellar; Red Lion (pub); Five O’Clock Somewhere Bar; Java Cafe (73-seat coffee & tea bar); Sugarcane Mojito Bar; Internet Cafe